ndiego/genesis-featured-page-advanced/readme.txt

 == Screenshots ==

+1. Admin and frontend view of the Genesis Featured Page Advanced widget.
+Highlights widget defaults and normal usage.
-1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
-Highlights normal usage and advanced usage.
+2. Admin and frontend view of the Genesis Featured Page Advanced widget.
+Highlights advanced usage and advanced usage with a custom link.

 == Changelog ==